PhantomCybernetics/picam_ros2/README.md

 ## Calibration

+Camera needs to be calibrated before any CameraInfo messages can be published.
 In order to calibrate a camera, you'll need a standard OpenCV calibratiion chessboard pattern [such as this one](https://raw.githubusercontent.com/opencv/opencv/refs/heads/4.x/doc/pattern.png) (more about these patterns can be found [here](https://docs.opencv.org/4.x/da/d0d/tutorial_camera_calibration_pattern.html)).
 Print or display it on a flat screen as large as possible, then make sure your `calibration_pattern_size` and `calibration_square_size_m` are set correctly in your YAML.
 You will need to restart the node/container to load the latest values from the YAML file.
 Attribute `publish_info` must be set to `True`.

-Then call the `camera_N/calibrate` with `true` as the passed value to start the calibration process.
+Then call the `camera_N/calibrate` ROS service with `true` to start the calibration process.
 There's one such service for each detected camera, N represents the camera's location.
-[Phantom Bridge](https://github.com/PhantomCybernetics/phntm_bridge) provides convenient UI to make these service calls, or even map them to keyboard keys or controller buttons.
+[Phantom Bridge](https://docs.phntm.io/bridge) provides convenient UI to make these service calls, or even map them to keyboard keys or controller buttons.

 Then start calling the `camera_N/sample_frame` service to capture individual calibration frames, the `calibration_frames_needed` attribute defines how many will be taken.
 Always make sure the calibration pattern is clearly visible, take samples from various angles and distances without any reflections, cover as much of the camera's field of view as possible.